stuntrally/stuntrally/Readme.txt

 Both run on Linux and Windows.

-The game aims at a rally style of driving (like in Richard Burns Rally), with possible stunt elements (loops, jumps).
-It also introduces road pipes, and provides a 3D spline generated road.
+The game aims at a rally style of driving (like in Richard Burns Rally), with possible stunt elements (jumps, loops, pipes) and uses a 3D spline generated road.

 For full features list check: http://code.google.com/p/vdrift-ogre/wiki/Features